The world's largest website

 wire.

-THE UNIQUE "0.040" MIG WELD WIRE, THE WIRE THE AUTOMOTIVE WELD INDUSTRY SHOULD HAVE BEEN USING FOR AT LEAST THREE DECADES:
+THE UNIQUE, E70S-3, (NOT THE WIDELY USED E70S-6) AND THE HARDLY UTILIZED "0.040" E70S-3 MIG WELD WIRE, ARE TWO MIG WIRES THAT THE AUTOMOTIVE WELD INDUSTRY SHOULD HAVE BEEN USING FOR AT LEAST FOUR DECADES:

 short circuit and low current spray carbon and stainless